caetanowagner/zephyr_v4.3.0/README.md

 # Introduction to Zephyr

-Using the Introduction to Zephyr course from Shawn Himmel and tring to upgrade to zephyr v4.3.0 Linux/macOS:
+Using the Introduction to Zephyr course from Shawn Himmel and trying to upgrade to zephyr v4.3.0 Linux/macOS:

 ```sh